schoolofcities/urban-data-storytelling/docs/notebooks/urban-data-analytics/what-and-where-of-data/what-and-where-of-data.md

 There are hundreds of software and tools for processing, analyzing, and visualizing data.

-When choosing which software to use to analyze or visualize data, one of the main considerations is whether the software is *open source* or *proprietary*.
+When choosing which other software to use to analyze or visualize data, one of the main considerations is whether the software is *open source* or *proprietary*.
 Open source software has its source code publicly available and can be modified by anyone on the internet.
 Proprietary software’s source code is not publicly available, is typically developed and updated by a closed group, and is licensed to users in exchange for payment.
-Read [this link](https://www.geeksforgeeks.org/difference-between-open-source-software-and-proprietary-software/) if you're interested in learning more about the difference between the two.
+Read [this article](https://www.geeksforgeeks.org/difference-between-open-source-software-and-proprietary-software/) if you're interested in learning more about the difference between the two.

+Spreadsheet software, like [Excel](https://www.microsoft.com/en-us/microsoft-365/excel), [Google Sheets](https://workspace.google.com/products/sheets/), and [LibreOffice calc](https://www.libreoffice.org/discover/calc/) can be great for viewing and exploring data, as well as quick analyses, they can be super limited for serious data analysis.
+They struggle with large datasets, lacks robust tools for cleaning and transforming complex data, have very limited options for spatial/geographic data, and makes reproducibility nearly impossible.
+Plus, it's easy to introduce silent errors with formulas or copy-pasting.
+For anything beyond basic summaries or charts, scripting languages like `R` or `Python` are far more powerful, reliable, and scalable.

+Geographic information systems (GIS), are tools and software specifically for are tools and software designed for analyzing, processing, and visualizing spatial data.
+There are desktop point-and-click software like [QGIS](https://qgis.org/) that are great for exploratory and smaller-scale analyses and visualization, while programming languages like `Python` have many libraries for working with spatial data.

-In this course, we will focus on *open source* software because it is free and available to everyone.
+In this course, other than common spreadsheet software, we will focus on *open source* software because it is free and available to everyone.
 Below is a list of some of the main open source programming languages, software, and tools that we recommend using for data analysis and mapping.

 | Purpose | Software/Tools |
 |--------------|------------|